Un caso di coscienza: Cast

+Production

+Grimaldi's first choice for the role of Salvatore Vaccagnino was Nino Manfredi.
+Principal cinematography started in Catania on 14 September 1969.

 Changes from source material

 In the original short story, there is no mention of Vaccagnino having an affair (and hence all the other related events).
 In addition, Father Lucchesini answers the letter in a single issue of the magazine (and the subject of the typo is introduced only in the movie).